ggaacode/tfflick/README.md

 ## Description

-**tfflick** is a Powershell Terraform switcher module. **tfflick** downloads the specific versions you require and switches between them.
+**tfflick** is a Powershell Terraform switcher module. **tfflick** downloads the specific version you require and switches between them.

 **tfflick** is a Powershell alternative for tfswitch Terraform version manager.